stbenjam/stbenjam.github.io/_posts/2017-08-05-harvard_extension.md

 If you end up taking this, go to section.
 It's extremely useful and a lot of implementation suggestions are given.

-If you want to take it with me, I'm a TA for the Fall 2017 class!
-It's available as an online option, too.

 ### CSCI E-95: Compiler Design